ChibiOS/ChibiOS/readme.txt

   lwIP demos.
 - NEW: lwIP related code is not centralized into a single place, no need to duplicate the code in each application or demo.
+- CHANGE: Kernel memory pools now do not check the alignment of the inserted objects, it is responsibility of the application to insert properly aligned objects.
 - CHANGE: The PORT_INT_REQUIRED_STACK parameter for the Cortex-Mx ports has been increased to 32 from 16 because the stack frame sizes are increased when compiling with optimizations disabled, which is common during